Samyak249/Finbuddy-AI/README.md

 # Finbuddy-AI

-Finbuddy-AI is an AI based personal manager and budget advisor .
+Finbuddy-AI is an AI based personal finance manager and budget advisor .